 The measurement of energy used by your home is an application to which digital metering is well suited.
-Its easier to read the drum type, digital kilowatt-hour meter than to read the pointer type meter.
+It’s easier to read the drum type, digital kilowatt-hour meter than to read the pointer type meter.
 When measuring frequencies of signals, digital metering is not only more convenient, but far more accurate.

 The frequency counter measures by actually counting pulses, in a manner similar